top of page

 • St. George's Day (April 23)

-• National Memorial Day (Last Monday in May)
+• National Memorial Day — July 1

-• Discovery Day (June 24)
+• Discovery Day June 22

-• Regatta Day (First Wednesday in August)
+• Regatta Day First Wednesday in August

-• Labour Day (First Monday in September)
+• Labour Day — September 7 (First Monday in September)

-• Thanksgiving Day (Second Monday in October)
+• Thanksgiving Day — October 12 (Second Monday in October)

-• Remembrance Day (November 11)
+• Remembrance Day — November 11

 Note: Newfoundland and Labrador have several holidays that are not observed in other provinces, including St. George’s Day, Discovery Day, and Regatta Day.